awslabs/fhir-works-on-aws-deployment/README.md

 [POSTMAN](https://www.postman.com/) is an API Client for RESTful services that can run on your development desktop for making requests to the FHIR Server.
 Postman is highly suggested and will make accessing the FHRI API much easier.

 Included in this code package, under the folder “postman”, are JSON definitions for some requests that you can make against the server.
 To import these requests into your POSTMAN application, you can follow the directions [here](https://kb.datamotion.com/?ht_kb=postman-instructions-for-exporting-and-importing).
-Be sure to import the collection file
+Be sure to import the collection file.

 > [Fhir.postman_collection.json](./postman/Fhir.postman_collection.json)